undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 A return to `running` is permitted only when a dedicated detector produces `cycle_continuation_confirmed`.
 This decision must require stronger evidence than a single activity edge and should represent a real continuation of ordinary program execution after a spin that was incorrectly classified as terminal.

-The exact continuation-confirmation algorithm is -specific until sufficient field data exists.
+The exact continuation-confirmation algorithm is implementation-specific until sufficient field data exists.

 #### Valid exits